pboyer/nomial/README.md

 ## Nomial

 Nomial is a TypeScript implementation of Cem Yuksel's extremely fast, robust, and simple root finding algorithm presented in the paper "High-Performance Polynomial Root Finding for Graphics" (2022).
 It can be used to find real roots of polynomials of degree 10 and higher.
-It has no dependencies.
+This package has no dependencies and is `1.5kb` minified and `787B` minified & gzipped.

 ## Installation